jpdoe/zbximport/README.md

 # zbximport
-Script to import data from GLPI to Zabbix.
+Script to import data from GLPI to Zabbix with proxies.
-Extensive comments are intended.
+Extensive comments in czech are intended.